-For admission to any grade level, parents must present:
+For admission to any grade level, parents/guardians must present:

-- 1. Birth Certificate
+- 1. Birth certificate

-- 2. Immunization Record
+- 2. Immunization record

 - 3. Verification of residency

-- 4. Transfer card (if coming from another school)
+- 4. Transfer form (if coming from another school)

 - 5. Academic records (report cards, IEP's, etc.) are appreciated at the time of enrollment so that correct assignments can be made.